Karoline Preisler

 Karoline Preisler (born 3 July 1971 in East Berlin) is a German activist and politician.
-She is known for her counter-protests at pro-Palestinian demonstrations in Berlin.
+The lawyer is best known for her counter-protests at pro-Palestinian protests in Berlin.

 Education and career

 Preisler attended high school in Berlin and studied law at the University of Potsdam.
 From 2004 to 2012 she worked as a lawyer in Berlin and subsequently in Barth, Germany.

 Preisler joined the Free Democratic Party in 2013 and was initially active in local politics.
 From 2014 to 2023 she was chairwoman of the Arno Esch Foundation, a party-affiliated foundation of the FDP Mecklenburg-Vorpommern (Mecklenburg-Western Pomerania).

 Protests

 Preisler attended demonstrations.
 She began with "one-woman counter-demonstrations" during the COVID pandemic.
 In March 2020, Preisler became infected with the coronavirus.
 She was initially quarantined at home with her children and then treated in a clinic.
 She reported on the course of the illness and the accompanying symptoms in a "corona diary" on Twitter.
 At demonstrations against the coronavirus measures, Preisler presented herself as a "voice of reason" and deliberately exposed herself to confrontation with supporters of opposing beliefs.